advancedresearch/the_century_of_satire/chronology.md

 *The Cumaean Sibyl by Elihu Vedder (1836 to 1923 CE).*

-- The original [Sibylline Books](#sibylline-books) were accidentally destroyed in a fire in 83 BC
+- The original [Sibylline Books](#sibylline-books) were accidentally destroyed in a fire in 83 BCE
-- Roman senate attempts to recollect texts in 76 BC
+- Roman senate attempts to recollect texts in 76 BCE
 - Wikipedia: https://en.wikipedia.org/wiki/Sibylline_Oracles

 ### Cleopatra VII Thea Philopator